nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 		- We must leave space for uncertainties.
 Urgent issues may be added to the plan during the sprints.
 		- We must take into consideration all the duties that's not directly related to the product.
 It's easy to forget them (like writing this document, like commuting or installing dependencies on one's computer, fixing issues with one's personal router etc) when planning time.

-##### Morning 30 minutes Daily meeting
+##### Daily Stand-up

-- Every day in the morning at 09:30 CEST.
-Except when there is a start-of-sprint or stop-of-sprint meeting.
+- Every day.
+Does not take place when there is already a start-of-sprint or stop-of-sprint meeting planned during the day.
+- In the morning ideally.
+At 09:30am for example.
 - 30 minutes max.
 - 5 persons max per meeting.
 - These meetings have two goals: